UK vs India Clothing Manufacturing: Full Breakdown

 UK manufacturing makes more sense when:

-For how UK domestic production fits alongside offshore options in a full sourcing strategy, see the Complete Guide to Clothing Manufacturers in UK.
+For how UK domestic production fits alongside offshore options in a full sourcing strategy, see our Complete Guide to Clothing Manufacturers in UK.

 Mistakes UK Brands Make With Indian Suppliers

-Mistake 1: Treating the Tirupur quote as the India price Why it happens: brands get a quote from one Tirupur factory and assume it represents India’s pricing.
+Mistake 1 — Treating the Tirupur quote as the India price.
+Brands get a quote from one Tirupur factory and assume it represents India’s pricing.
 Tirupur specialises in knitwear and jersey.
 Mumbai woven factories, Jaipur embellishment workshops, and technical fabric mills in Surat price very differently.
-Exact fix: source quotes from the correct regional cluster for your product category before any comparison.
+Fix: source quotes from the correct regional cluster for your product category before any comparison.
 Tirupur for jersey and knitwear.
 Mumbai and surrounding districts for woven.
 Jaipur for embellished and printed.

-Mistake 3: Skipping third-party pre-shipment inspection Why it happens: brands rely on factory WhatsApp photos as quality sign-off.
+Mistake 3 — Skipping third-party pre-shipment inspection.
+Brands rely on factory WhatsApp photos as quality sign-off.
 Distance makes in-person checks expensive and infrequent.
-Exact fix: budget for a third-party AQL inspection on every bulk production run.
+Fix: budget for a third-party AQL inspection on every bulk production run.
 SGS, Bureau Veritas, and Intertek all operate in Tirupur and Mumbai.
-Typical cost is £300–£600 per inspection — small against the cost of a failed shipment.
+Typical cost is £300–£600 per inspection, small against the cost of a failed shipment.

-Mistake 4: Not confirming subcontracting policy in writing Why it happens: brands assume the factory they visited is the factory making their product.
+Mistake 4 — Not confirming subcontracting policy in writing.
+Brands assume the factory they visited is the factory making their product.
 In India, subcontracting during peak periods is common and not always disclosed.
-Exact fix: include a subcontracting disclosure clause in your manufacturing agreement.
+Fix: include a subcontracting disclosure clause in your manufacturing agreement.
 Request notification in writing before any subcontracting occurs.
 Audit the subcontractor if notified.

-Mistake 5: Underestimating sampling rounds Why it happens: brands plan one or two sample rounds.
-Indian factories — especially in Tirupur — often require three or more rounds before bulk approval, particularly on fitted or complex garments.
-Exact fix: plan for three sample rounds as standard in your timeline.
+Mistake 5 — Underestimating sampling rounds.
+Brands plan one or two sample rounds.
+Indian factories, especially in Tirupur, often require three or more rounds before bulk approval, particularly on fitted or complex garments.
+Fix: plan for three sample rounds as standard in your timeline.
 Each round is 4–8 weeks.
 Build that into your critical path before you place a bulk order.

 What is the import duty on clothing from India to the UK in 2026?